-Located in the heart of Downtown Memphis, AutoZone Park is was named the 2009 Minor League Ballpark of the Year by Baseball America.
-Thanks to the innovative structure of the Foundation, it is also financed primarily with private dollars.
+Located in the heart of Downtown Memphis, AutoZone Park was named the 2009 Minor League Ballpark of the Year by Baseball America.
 By combining the feel of such parks as Wrigley Field, Fenway Park, and Camden Yards, AutoZone Park is a state-of-the-art facility with classic, neo-traditional style.

 DoubleTree Downtown Memphis--the official hotel of the Memphis Redbirds

 With all the comforts and innovations of a ballpark for the future it still reminds fans of America's pastime and its rich history.
 Redbirds fans enjoy: